Florida Sports Betting: FL Sportsbooks and DFS Sites Available

 Home team advantage: Florida sports

-It’s ok to place a bet on your favorite professional sports team — but always ensure your wagers are well-researched and not clouded by your home team bias.
+It’s ok to place a bet on your favorite professional sports team with the top Florida DFS and social betting sites — but always ensure your wagers are well-researched and not clouded by your home team bias.
 Our how to bet guides are an excellent resource for new and intermediate bettors alike.

 Formula One has been in the Sunshine State since 2022 with the Miami Grand Prix.
 The best F1 betting sites easily allow you to back drivers you can cheer on as passionately as your hometown teams.